Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Related Work

-\myparagraph{Attacks in Distributed Machine Learning} Distributed ML on decentralized private user-generated data sources -- also referred to as Collaborative ML \cite{shokri2015privacy}, or Federated Learning \cite{McMahan2017CommunicationEfficientLO,bonawitz2019towards} -- is gaining popularity is it securely enables large-scale ML on private data sources.
+\myparagraph{Attacks in Federated Learning} Distributed ML on decentralized private user-generated data sources -- also referred to as Collaborative ML \cite{shokri2015privacy}, or Federated Learning \cite{McMahan2017CommunicationEfficientLO,bonawitz2019towards} -- is gaining popularity as it securely enables large-scale ML on private data sources.
 While such approaches minimizes the privacy risks by keeping user in control of the raw private data, understanding the extent of privacy risks is gaining traction in the research community.
-Understanding these risks in this setting is especially crucial since FL is designed to learn from private data spanning hundreds to tens of thousands of users.
+Understanding these risks in this setting is crucial since FL is designed to learn from private data spanning hundreds to tens of thousands of users.
 Unfortunately, research in this area is minimal and work has only recently started to quantify these risks.

-Given the considerable complexity of FL systems exposing many attack surfaces, we specifically focus on the gradient information surface anonymously shared by devices to the server.
-The server requires raw access to these gradient signals for aggregation, opening up threats to mount inference attacks that violate users' privacy.
+Given the considerable complexity of FL systems exposing many attack surfaces, we specifically focus on the anonymous \textit{gradient information} communicated by devices to the server.
+One line of work studies malicious devices who exploit anonymity and secure aggregation protocols to mount poisoning and backdoor attacks \cite{bagdasaryan2018backdoor,bhagoji2019analyzing,xie2019dba} on the system.
+Orthogonal to this line of work, are attacks \cite{nasr2018comprehensive,melis2018inference} where the server is modeled as an adversary instead of the device.
+Since the server requires raw unencrypted access to gradient signals for aggregation, it opens up threats to mount inference attacks that violate users' privacy.
 Recently, \cite{nasr2018comprehensive} comprehensively explored membership inference on gradient parameters, including an analysis in an FL setting.
 While our work explores a similar idea -- membership on a user-level -- we aim to determine it without access to the \textit{exact} training example(s) belonging to the user.
-The paper more similar to ours in spirit is \cite{melis2018inference}, who propose an attribute inference attack i.e., using the aggregated gradient signal to infer certain sensitive attributes (e.g., gender, race) that is not significantly correlated with the main task trained by participating users (e.g., sentiment analysis, gender classification).
-In this work, while our goal can be cast as inferring a highly sensitive attribute (i.e., user identity), we also largely focus on understanding and exploiting properties of the underlying user data distribution.
+A closely related work to our paper is \cite{melis2018inference}, who propose an \textit{attribute inference attack} i.e., using the aggregated gradient signal to infer certain sensitive attributes (e.g., gender, race) that is not significantly correlated with the main task trained by participating users (e.g., sentiment analysis, gender classification).
+In this work, we show that deanonymization complements and amplifies such attribute inferences, by enabling an adversary to additionally associate the sensitive attributes to an individual.